 The traditional way of kitesurfing.
-Cruising along, riding upwind, searching for speed and making a nice jump along the way.
+Cruising along, riding upwind, searching for speed, and making a nice jump along the way.
 The name says a lot, feeling free during the ride.
 When you start your first kiteboard lessons, you’ll learn the basics of freeriding.
-Our freeride kiteboards like the high-performance SHOTGUN or the beginner-friendly AWESOME and the JUNIOR SHOTGUN (125) are designed for stable and comfortable upwind performance in all types of conditions.
+Our freeride kiteboards like the comfortable Shotgun or the beginner-friendly Awesome and the playfully high-performance Falcon are designed for stable and comfortable upwind performance in all types of conditions.

-For those who always aim higher.
-It’s all about the highest (over)powered airs possible.
-Big air is not for beginners, so we stacked our big air boards SHOTGUN CARBONARA and OCEANA full of performance and stiffness to go big and fast in perfect control in the most extreme conditions.
+this is for those who always aim higher.
+It’s all about the highest (over)powered airs or the biggest kiteloops possible.
+Big air is not for beginners, so we stacked our big air boards Oceana and Falcon full of performance and stiffness to go big and fast.
+With these boards you are always in perfect control, even in the most extreme conditions!.

 All about the tricks.
 Kite loops, jumps, grabbing the board, making air.
-Freestyle twintip kiteboards like the OCEANA and the SHOTGUN / SHOTGUN CARBONARA are dynamic with plenty of pop and a rockered outline for smooth landings.
+Freestyle twintip kiteboards like the Falcon, Oceana and the Shotgun are dynamic with plenty of pop and a rockered outline for smooth landings.

 There’s no kiteboard as flat as a door (some out there can feel like one though).
 Kiteboard rocker is the amount of upward curving from tip to tip of the board.
 If you lay a kiteboard flat on the floor, you’ll easily see how much rocker is used to raise the tips up from the ground.

-The more (higher) rocker a kiteboard has, the less surface touches the water when riding up- or downwind.
+The more (higher) rocker a kiteboard has, the less surface touches the water when riding upor downwind.
 This makes the board very forgiving and easily maneuverable.
 You can also load the board with more pop while making airs.
-Ideal for freestyle and wakestyle oriented boards like our SAY NO MORE .
+Ideal for freestyle and wakestyle oriented boards.

 This makes a medium rocker profile very often used for most all-round freeride and beginner boards.
-Our SHOTGUN and CARBONARA boards feature such a medium profile for example.
+Our Falcon and Shotgun boards feature such a medium profile for example.
 You still have the Yin of forgiving and smooth rides in choppy conditions (or while doing tricks) and the Yang of stable upwind and light wind riding.

 The outline of a kiteboard is simply how the two-dimensional shape of the boards looks from above.
 If you draw white lines around your kiteboard to mark the spot where it lies on the floor just like the FBI does on a crime scene, you exactly draw the outline of the board.